metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/gatekeeper.md

 ---
 title: "Gatekeeper"
-metaTitle: "Candy Machine Guards - Gatekeeper"
+metaTitle: "Core Candy Machine Guards - Gatekeeper"
 description: "The Gatekeeper guard checks whether the minting wallet has a valid Gateway Token from a specified Gatekeeper Network."
 ---